PRIYA RAMRAKHA | A PAN-AFRICAN PERSPECTIVE, 1950-1968

-Curated by Erin Haney & Shravan Vidyarthi, in partnership with the Visual Identities in Art and Design Research Centre (VIAD)
+Curated by Erin Haney & Shravan Vidyarthi, in collaboration with the Visual Identities in Art and Design Research Centre (VIAD)

-Presented in this exhibition is the first comprehensive survey of images by pioneering Kenyan photojournalist Priya Ramrakha.
-Following the recent recovery of his archive in Nairobi, and the subsequent production of an award-winning documentary by Shravan Vidyarthi (African Lens – The Story of Priya Ramrakha, 2008), the photographs on show track Ramrakha’s global travels in the 1950s and 1960s, and his sensitive chronicling of anti-colonial and post-independence struggles.
+Presented in this exhibition is the first comprehensive survey of images by pioneering Kenyan photo-journalist Priya Ramrakha.
+Following the recent recovery of his archive in Nairobi, the photographs on show track Ramrakha’s global travels in the 1950s and 1960s, and his sensitive chronicling of anti-colonial and post-independence struggles.

-Born into an activist journalistic family, Ramrakha contributed to his uncle’s paper, The Colonial Times, which subversively advocated for Black and Asian rights in Kenya.
-Another outlet for his images was the Johannesburg-based Drum magazine, which opened an office in Nairobi in 1954 under the directorship of South African writer and photographer GR Naidoo.
-Photographing life under Kenya’s colour bar, Ramrakha’s pictures countered the privileged colonial purview of the mainstream press, which consistently reinforced British settler interests.
-This is especially evident in his coverage of the Mau Mau rebellion – an anti-colonial movement discredited by British propaganda as both an ‘irrational force of evil’ and a communist-inspired terrorist threat.
-Ramrakha’s images of detentions, forced removals and urban protests tell another story; bearing witness to the severe backlash and State of Emergency enacted by the colonial administration, in which over a million Kikuyu people were displaced, starved, forced into hard labour, and at times tortured and killed.
+Born into an activist journalistic family, Ramrakha contributed to his uncle’s paper, The Colonial Times, which subversively advocated for civil rights in colonial Kenya.
+Another outlet for his images was the Johannesburg-based Drum magazine, which opened an office in Nairobi in 1954.
+Photographing life under Kenya’s colour bar, Ramrakha’s images countered the privileged colonial purview of the mainstream press, which consistently reinforced British settler interests.
+This is especially evident in his coverage of Mau Mau – an anti-colonial movement discredited by British colonial propaganda as both an ‘irrational force of evil’ and a communist-inspired terrorist threat.
+Ramrakha’s images of detentions, roundups and urban protests tell another story; bearing witness to the severe backlash and State of Emergency enacted by the colonial administration, and characterised by mass displacement, enforced hard-labour, and horrific cases of rape, torture and murder.

-Returning to Kenya in the early 1960s, Ramrakha became one of the first African photojournalists to work for TIME and Life magazines.
+Returning to Kenya in the early 1960s, Ramrakha became one of the first African photojournalists to work for Time and LIFE magazines.
 With the mobility and access afforded by this position, he went on to chronicle key independence moments across the continent, as well as Afrocentric cultural celebrations like the 1966 Festival Mondial des Arts Nègres in Dakar.
-Most hard-hitting, however, are the largely unpublished images of conflict and lived experiences of war he captured in such contested territories as Aden, Czechoslovakia and Nigeria.
-Caught in the cross-fire of Federal and Biafran troops, he died near Owerri in Southern Nigeria (then the Republic of Biafra) on October 2nd, 1968.
+Largely unpublished, his most hard-hitting images document situations of colonial and post-independence conflict in such contested territories as Aden, French Somaliland and Nigeria.
+Caught in the cross-fire of Federal and Biafran troops, he died near Owerri in Southern Nigeria (then the Republic of Biafra) on October 2, 1968.